ballerina-platform/lsp4intellij/README.md

     - **RawCommandServerDefinition(string fileExtension, string[] command)**

         This definition runs the given command.

-You can specify multiple extensions for one server by separating them with a comma (e.g., "ts,js").
+        * You can specify multiple extensions for one server by separating them with a comma (e.g., "ts,js").

+        * If you want to bind your language server definition only with a specific set of files, you can use that specific file pattern as a regex expression, instead of binding with the file extension. (e.g., "application*.properties").

         Examples:

         Ballerina Language Server